 - Check the submit button should not be enabled without filling any fields.

-- Check after fill all the mandatory fields is the submit button should be enabled.
+- Check after filling all the mandatory fields the submit button should be enabled.

-- Check all the optional fields and check the submit button is enable or not.
+- Check all the optional fields and check whether the submit button is enabled or not.

-- Check is the form is submitted or not after fill all the mandatory fields and click on submit button.
+- Check if the form is submitted or not after filling all the mandatory fields and clicking on submit button.

-- Check is the form is submitted or not with invalid data.
+- Check if the form is submitted or not with invalid data.

-- Check you can add an existing user for the second time?
+- Check if you can add an existing user for the second time.

 - Check, are you able to add the same Beneficiary with different details (Probably different email ID and phone number, but same account details or vice versa)?

-- Check the Account number field values are masked or not.
+- Check whether the Account number field values are masked or not.
 (Display in Astric or Bullet)

 - Enter valid data and check if OTP is getting generated or not.
 (It should ask for OTP, and without OTP it should not add Beneficiary)

 - If you enter an invalid OTP, then the Beneficiary should not be combined, and an error message should be displayed.